-We are also offering for sale to each purchaser whose purchase of units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, Series B units (each Series B unit consisting of one pre-funded warrant to purchase one share of our common stock and Series D common warrants to purchase two shares of our common stock) in lieu of units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock (or at the election of the purchaser, 9.99%).
-The purchase price of each Series B unit will equal the price per unit being sold to the public in this offering minus \$0.001, and the exercise price of each pre-funded warrant included in the Series B unit will be \$0.001 per share.
-This offering also relates to the shares of common stock issuable upon exercise of any pre-funded warrants contained in the Series B units sold in this offering but not the shares underlying the Series D common warrants.
-Each Series D common warrant contained in a Series B unit has an exercise price of \$0.02 per share.
-The Series D common warrants contained in the Series B units will be exercisable one year from the date of issuance and will expire five years from the date of initial exercisability.
-For each Series B unit we sell, the number of Series A units we are offering will be decreased on a one-for-one basis.
-The Series A units and the Series B units will not be issued or certificated.
-The shares of common stock or pre-funded warrants, as the case may be, and the common warrants can only be purchased together in this offering but the securities contained in the Series A units or Series B units will be issued separately.
-We will enter into separate leak-out agreements with each investor in the offering, pursuant to which each such investor will agree to certain limits on sales of the shares of Common Stock purchased in this offering, including the share of Common Stock issuable upon exercise of the Series D Warrants.
+We are also offering to each purchaser whose purchase of shares of common stock in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded warrants to purchase shares of common stock in lieu of common stock that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock (or at the election of the purchaser, 9.99%).
+The purchase price of each pre-funded warrant will equal the price per share being sold to the public in this offering minus \$0.01 for each underly warrant share, and the exercise price of the pre-funded warrants will be \$0.01 per share.
+This offering also relates to the shares of common stock issuable upon exercise of any pre-funded warrants sold in this offering.
+For each pre-funded warrant we sell, the number of shares of common stock we are offering will be decreased on a one-for-one basis with the number of warrant shares underly the pre-paid warrants.